MPX4132/UploaderJS/README.md

 # UploaderJS
 Uploader is a jQuery plugin, occupying the jQuery.uploader namespace, and relies on the Twitter Bootstrap framework for styling puroposes.
 The plugin attempts to simplify having a file upload interface by having a minimally, non-intrusive, drag and drop interface.

-Uploader is a jQuery plugin, occupying the jQuery.uploader namespace, and relies on the Twitter Bootstrap framework for styling puroposes.
-The plugin attempts to simplify having a file upload interface by having a minimally, non-intrusive, drag and drop interface.

 NOTE: All other files in this directory are part of the demo.
 NOTE: Your web server needs to have file uploads enabled for the demo to work!